-NOTE: Metronidazole is a FDA Category B drug.
-Metronidazole should only be used in confirmed 2nd and 3rd trimester of pregnancy.
-Lactating women taking metronidazole should withhold breastfeeding during treatment and for 24 hours after last dose to reduce child's exposure to drug.
+NOTE: Metronidazole should not be used for treatment during the first trimester of pregnancy.
+Lactating women taking metronidazole should withhold breastfeeding during treatment and for 12-24 hours after last dose to reduce child's exposure to drug.
 Clindamycin is distributed into milk following systemic administration; it is not known if it is distributed into milk following intravaginal application but, because of the potential for adverse effects/reactions to clindamycin in nursing infants, a decision should be made whether to discontinue breastfeeding or to discontinue the drug, taking into account the importance of the drug to the woman.

-If patient is not pregnant,
+- 1. If client is not pregnant - a.

-- a.
 Metronidazole 500 mg PO, 2 times a day for 7 days, OR - b.
-Metronidazole gel, 0.75%, one full applicator (5 gm), intravaginally, once a day for 5 days, OR - c.
-Clindamycin cream, 2%, one full applicator (5 gm), intravaginally, at bedtime for 7 days, a.
+Metronidazole gel, 0.75%, one full applicator (5 gm), intravaginally, once a day for 5 days, b.
 Clindamycin 300 mg PO, 2 times a day for 7 days.